NBA Rumors: Spurs ‘Done’ With Kawhi Leonard, Popovich No Longer Wants To See SF In Practice, Says Peter Vecsey

 — Bleacher Report (@BleacherReport) May 2, 2018

-If what Vecsey heard from his source are true, Kawhi Leonard and the Spurs are really headed into an inevitable divorce.
+If what Vecsey heard from his source is true, Kawhi Leonard and the Spurs are really headed into an inevitable divorce.
 Several NBA teams are surely keeping an eye on the Spurs’ current situation, hoping to add Leonard to their team.
-In the past months, the Los Angeles Lakers emerge as one of the top trade destinations for Leonard.
+In the past months, the Los Angeles Lakers have emerged as one of the top trade destinations for Leonard.

 The Lakers currently have enough trade assets that can convince the Spurs to make a deal.
 Acquiring Leonard before the 2018 free agency starts will strengthen the Lakers’ chance of signing LeBron James or Paul George.
 However, a rival Western Conference executive reportedly told Vecsey that the Spurs will only consider trading Leonard to an Eastern Conference team, removing the Lakers on the list of Leonard’s potential trade destination.
 Some of the Eastern Conference teams who are expected to express interest in trading for Leonard this summer include the Philadelphia 76ers and the New York Knicks.